"Those who stay away from the election think that one vote will do no good: 'Tis but one step more to think one vote will do no harm."

 The League offers the public an array of products and services designed to assist voters through the voting process.
 In addition to the services described below, more is available on our resources page.

-Smart Voter: Enter your address and zip code, and see the contests on your ballot.
+Voter's Edge: Enter your address and zip code, and see the contests on your ballot.
 Then find information on candidates and ballot measures -- from the League and other nonpartisan sources.
 Archives of past elections available with election results.
-Go to Smart Voter
+Go to Voter's Edge

-Pick up a registration form at the Office of the City Clerk, the Post Office, Library, banks, most County buildings, State Motor Vehicle offices, public assistance offices, the Fire Department, the Registrar of Voters or the Office of the League of Women Voters Office.
-Alternatively, the form can be found online here.
+Pick up a registration form at the Office of the City Clerk, the Post Office, Library, banks, most County buildings, State Motor Vehicle offices, public assistance offices, the Fire Department, the Registrar of Voters or the Office of the League of Women Voters.
+Alternatively, the form can be found online below.

 Fill out the form, sign, and mail.
 Postage is free.
 The County Registrar of Voters will send you a card verifying your registration.
 Failure to vote in an election does not cancel your registration.
 You can also request a form from the Secretary of State's Office.